-9208 Labor Law (2 qtr. hrs.)
+9208 Labor Law Seminar (2 qtr. hrs.)

 A study of the law of labor relations, including union elections, the negotiation and administration of collective bargaining agreements, unfair labor practices, and dispute settlement.
 Particular attention is paid to the National Labor Relations Act.
+The final grade is based on a project and related paper.